-Anyone who is experiencing the above symptoms persistently should book an appointment with your doctor.
-Get yourself screened for colon cancer.
+Anyone experiencing the above symptoms persistently should book an appointment with their doctor.
+One should get screened for colon cancer.
 It is recommended to begin regular screening from 50 years of age.
-In case you have a family history of this disease, your doctor might ask you to start screening early on.
+If someone has a family history of this disease, the doctor might ask to start screening early.

 Doctors are still trying to find the exact cause of this cancer.
 Even though the exact cause is not known, the following are some of the factors that increase the risk of developing colon cancer.

 Polyps - Polyps are precancerous growths formed by the accumulation of abnormal cells in the lining of the colon.
-These are usually small and benign, and if left untreated, they can turn cancerous.
+These are usually small and benign; if left untreated, they can become cancerous.
 The following are some common types of polyps in the large intestine:

 Adenomas - They resemble the healthy cells that line the colon and can turn cancerous.